benjiyamin/RPG-Game/README.md

 # Pocket RPG
 Pocket RPG is a simple fighting arena game based on a familiar Gameboy classic.
 Choosing your champion is only half the battle.
-Choosing your enemies wisely may prove to be the more valuable.
+Choosing your enemies wisely may prove to be more valuable.

 Good luck!